 Investment: The total cost of your social media marketing efforts

-It’s easy to use this formula to calculate ROI for social media campaigns and initiatives that can be easily attributed to revenue (for example, paid ads for e-commerce products).
-Although, things get more complicated when dealing with the investments in social media that bring in less tangible value.
+It’s easy to use this formula to calculate ROI for social media campaigns and initiatives that can be easily attributed to revenue (for example, paid ads for eCommerce products).
+But things get more complicated when dealing with the investments in social media that bring in less tangible value.

 As mentioned, in cases where the direct impact on revenue is difficult to attribute, ROI can first be quantified by non-monetary metrics (increase in audience, number of sign-ups for the newsletter, etc).